outcaste-io/outserv/billing/README.md

 entire hour), then the server used 4 cpu-hours.

 If the server was idle the entire hour, then the usage might be 0.05 cpu-hours.
-But, given the minimum of 1 cpu-hour, usage would be accounted as 1 cpu-hour.
+But, given the minimum of 2 cpu-hours, usage would be accounted as 2 cpu-hours.

 A user can restrict usage by limiting how many CPUs does the process have access to.
-If the server only has access to 3 CPUs, then the usage would always be between 1 to 3 cpu-hours per hour.
+If the server only has access to 4 CPUs, then the usage would always be between 2 to 4 cpu-hours per hour.

 ## Mechanism